CyberOnEso/JackOfAllTrades/docs/readme.md

 - Slots Infamous whenever you interact with a fence, helping you always get the best selling price.
 - Slots Cutpurse's Art whenever you pickpocket someone.
 - Slots shadowstrike when you can use the Blade of Woe.

+## Miscellaneous
+- Slots Professional Upkeep when you talk with a merchant, ensuring you always get your gear repaired for less!

 It will only equip the skills if you have enough points into them already.
 This addon will not charge you 3000 gold etc.